Carolina Panthers: Despite Setbacks, Cam Newton Has Panthers On Par With 2015 Season [Opinion]

 That stat alone is further proof of how resilient the Panthers are.
 But wait, there’s more.

 Regarding Newton, he may not have the same numbers of 2015 but who’s to say he can’t get there?
-Cam has already racked up 2232 yards passing and 14 touchdowns but has thrown 11 interceptions compared to just 10 in 2015.
+Cam has already racked up 2232 yards passing and 14 touchdowns, but has thrown 11 interceptions compared to just 10 in 2015.
 While his numbers may not equal those of his MVP season, what matters is Newton leading the Panthers back to the Super Bowl.

 Cam Newton is back having fun on the field despite issues he has faced off it, trades, injuries and implementing new weapons to the offense.
 With Greg Olson out, Newton has had to rely on rookie running back Christian McCaffrey more than he may have wanted to in the passing game.
 McCaffrey, despite his rookie status, has responded with 57 catches for 433 yards and three touchdowns.
 What was sure to have the Panthers offense struggling was the loss of Kelvin Benjamin.
 However, Newton has played surprisingly well since the trade.